 Hal’s career began as a commercial dairy farmer in Kentucky, where he was named “Master Conservationist” by the local Conservation District board.
 While in Kentucky he led the development of the first formal alliance among tobacco farmers and public health organizations, an alliance that paved the way for hundreds of millions of dollars of tobacco settlement funds to be invested in rural communities in the upper south.
 He has founded and directed rural development and leadership organizations and was the executive director of the Sustainability Institute founded by Donella Meadows.

-Hal is a frequent guest faculty at the MIT Sloan School of Management and other business schools.
-Hal has been an adviser to the Clinton Global Initiative.
-At the invitation of the U.S. State Department in 2006 he gave the annual George McGovern address to the FAO at World Food Day.
-He has been a German Marshall Fellow, a Kellogg Fellow and received a James Beard Foundation Leadership Award.
+Hal has been a guest faculty lecturer at the MIT Sloan School of Management and other business schools, adviser to the Clinton Global Initiative, John Berry Leadership awardee, German Marshall Fellow, Kellogg Fellow, and James Beard Foundation Leadership Awardee.
+At the invitation of the U.S. State Department in 2006, he gave the annual George McGovern address to the FAO at World Food Day.

 Hal’s education was at Stanford University and the State University of New York, Buffalo.
 He has written numerous columns and journal articles and three chapters in books on agricultural policy and change, most recently:

 - The Dawn of System Leadership,